Alex Kirilloff Player Props: Twins vs. Athletics

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .267 with nine doubles, four home runs and 22 walks.
+- Kirilloff has nine doubles, four home runs and 22 walks while batting .267.

-- Looking at the 57 games he has played this year, he's went deep in three of them (5.3%), and in 2% of his trips to the dish.
+- Looking at the 57 games he has played this year, he's hit a home run in three of them (5.3%), and in 2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.